-The California State University (CSU) consistently provides an outstanding return on federal investment in its students, institutions and research.
-With 23 campuses and approximately 484,000 students, the CSU is the largest public four-year university system in the nation, providing access and success for unprecedented numbers of underserved and low-income students.
-Every year, 110,000 new CSU graduates enter the workforce across all economic sectors.
+The California State University (CSU) consistently provides an outstanding return on federal investments in its students, institutions and research.
+With 23 campuses and approximately 481,000 students, the CSU is the largest public four-year university system in the nation, providing access and success for unprecedented numbers of underserved and low-income students.
+Every year, 125,000 new CSU graduates enter the workforce across all economic sectors.

-The CSU is an innovative collaborator working to improve student readiness and measure the performance of CSU trained teachers.
+The CSU is continuously working to improve K-12 student readiness and measure the performance of CSU-trained teachers.
 The federal government is a vital partner.

-The CSU provides more than half of all undergraduate degrees granted to California’s Latino, African American and Native American students and is a leader in transitioning veterans and other special groups to the workforce.
-Federal capacity-building programs and targeted grants help bridge the completion gap.
+The CSU provides more than half of all undergraduate degrees granted to California's Latino, African American and Native American students and is a leader in transitioning veterans to the workforce.
+Federal capacity-building programs and targeted grants help bridge completion and equity gaps.

 In laboratories, at field sites and through programs at the CSU, students, faculty and collaborating scientists advance California's capacity to address key issues of significance to our state and nation.
 Federal investments are vital to continued progress.